0xMiya/Guides/Installation/archlinux.md

     mount /dev/<partition> /mnt # Mount the esp ls # Check if it contains a directory called "EFI"

-* Unmount all mounted partitions
+Then unmount it again!

     findmnt # List all mounted partitions
     umount /dev/<partition>

-* Mount ESP for use together with a boot loader:

-        mount <esp> /mnt/efi

-* Or mount ESP to be directly booted:

-        mount <esp> /mnt/boot

-    Note: If you use a bootloader, in most cases you should mount the esp to /mnt/efi.
-Read the [systemd bootloader specification](https://systemd.io/BOOT_LOADER_SPECIFICATION/).
-    If you want to boot directly without having to use a bootloader, mount it to /mnt/boot.

 ### Or ***Create*** the ESP